How Live Is Real-Time Odds Data?

 | Caesars | Recreational | 30-90 seconds | Often among the slowest to update |

 The speed difference between sharp and recreational books is the primary driver of arbitrage and +EV opportunities.
-When Pinnacle moves a line, recreational books like DraftKings may take 30+ seconds to follow — that window is where value exists.
+When Pinnacle moves a line, recreational books like DraftKings may take 30+ seconds to follow.
+That window is where value exists.

 Why Latency Matters for Your Use Case